gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 **2. View the results**

-Navigate back to the RDP session and reload the report web page index.html
+Navigate back to the RDP session and reload the report web page, index.html.

 > CDK USERS: If you running this outside the Katacoda environment, you can browse directly by opening `file:///${HOME}/rhamt-reports/monolith` in your browser